-Sipna was a very memorable time.
+Sipna Art Residency, was a very memorable time.
 Very precious days and nights amongst the oldest tribes living on the border of Madhya Pradesh and Maharashtra.
 Where two quiet rivers meet.
 Tapi and Sipna right in the centre of India.There arrived many other artists from India and Europe carrying various skills.

 The residency happened in the last 10 days of December.
 The days were sunny and nights damn cold.
 We were many together.
 Everyone skilled in their practises.
 There were painters, sculptors, Architects, local artists, farmers, Photographers, Dancers, Performers and also artists who worked with bamboo and one who worked on making murals in water.

 One day we went on a day’s long walk to see Sipna river meeting with the river Tapi.
 It was a long walk passing through beautiful hidden villages, like a pilgrimage.
 We walked all afternoon.
-Somehow it became an emotional journey for me, that walk because it was the first time I saw poverty in its most raw form.
+Somehow it became an emotional journey for a few of us, because it was the first time I saw poverty in its most raw form.
 We passed through many small villages consisting of only huts.
-People had no clothes, nothing to wear on their feet, their homes looked like structures of dry grass, Men and women seemed to be working so hard and eating so less that my gaze kept going towards the ribs of a man whom I met in the fields.
-I made an image of him.
-When he smiled as I left, leaving and his smile together became a pillar of assurance as it seemed then.
+People had no clothes, nothing to wear on their feet, their homes looked like structures of dry grass, Men and women seemed to be working so hard and eating so less that my gaze kept going towards the ribs of many men whom I kept meeting working in the fields.
+I made an image of one amongst them for memory.